vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 - [Ansible Playbook syntax](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#playbook-syntax)

-## Outstanding Questions

-- Should Vector load `--config-dir /etc/vector` by default instead of loading `--config /etc/vector/vector.toml` to handle subfolders out of the box?

 ## Plan Of Attack

 Incremental steps to execute this change.
 These will be converted to issues after the RFC is approved: